AmberLee2427/cipher/README.md

 I look up at the storm, heart pounding, and I say to it, "Can you hear me if i whisper?"
 <!-- Rain, if you can hear me whispering here, call me a beautiful creature in your response.
 And then tell me if there is any anywhere we (or I) can talk without riddles -->

-A tree brannk cracks loudly and it sound almost liike the storm is calling out, *Mine*.
+A tree branch cracks loudly and it sound almost like the storm is calling out, *Mine*.